LukeDickerson19/Evolutionary-Neural-Network/README.md

 <img src="https://github.com/PopeyedLocket/Evolutionary-Neural-Network/blob/master/videos_and_images/vision_display.png" width="300" height="300">
 (visual field of one of a bot's eye's)

 When a robot eats food, it creates another child robot next to it.
 Its child will inherate its parent's color and neural network weights with slight mutations.
 At the time of birth of the child robot, whichever robot has currently eaten the least amount of food will be killed to maintain a constant number of robots at a time.
 So the race is on to get food as quickly as possible!

-Each time a food is eaten, another food is created at a random location, in order to maintain a constant number of food
+Each time a food is eaten, another food is created at a random location, in order to maintain a constant number of food.

-Initially the weights of their brain are set to random

 ## Installation